OPPO leapfrogs smartphone rivals with ad blitz and sales force

-JAKARTA/HONG KONG Chinese smart phone company OPPO doesn’t believe in subtle marketing.
+JAKARTA/HONG KONG (Reuters) - Chinese smart phone company OPPO doesn’t believe in subtle marketing.

 It has built a massive network of 320,000 retail outlets across China and other parts of Asia, its sales representatives earn commissions on every phone they sell, and it has filled the airwaves and covered thousands of billboards with advertising based on the endorsement of some of the hottest Asian pop stars.